Islandora/islandora_newspaper_batch/README.md

   be completed outside of a batch process.
 * Ingest: The data is actually processed and ingested.
 This happens inside of a Drupal batch.

 **Usage**

 The base ZIP/directory preprocessor can be called as a drush script (see `drush help islandora_newspaper_batch_preprocess` for additional parameters):

+Drush made the `target` parameter reserved as of Drush 7.
+To allow for backwards compatability this will be preserved.

+Drush 7 and above:

 `drush -v --user=admin --uri=http://localhost islandora_newspaper_batch_preprocess --type=directory --scan_target=/path/to/issues --namespace=dailyplanet --parent=islandora:dailyplanet`

+Drush 6 and below:
+`drush -v --user=admin --uri=http://localhost islandora_newspaper_batch_preprocess --type=directory --target=/path/to/issues --namespace=dailyplanet --parent=islandora:dailyplanet`

 This will populate the queue (stored in the Drupal database) with base entries.
 Note that the --parent parmater must be a newspaper, not a collection.